kinpro/PubnubBlog/Real-Time-Process-Monitoring/HowTo/README.md

 # Tutorial: Real Time Process Monitoring using Pubnub

-In a Server environment, the Time is essential.
+Time is essential in a server environment.
 And when it comes to a possible failure we need to act fast!

-In this tutorial, we will build a Windows Service Application that monitors server processing and memory consumption sending alerts to a Windows Phone 8.1.
+In this tutorial, we will build a Windows service application that monitors server processing and memory consumption, sending alerts to a Windows Phone 8.1.

-The Service starts a Thread that will get CPU Consumption and Available Memory and compares to parameters.
-If CPU usage >= **MaxCPUUsage** for a Time=**Period**, then a AlertType.PROCESS_ALERT message is send to channel.
+The service starts a thread that will get CPU consumption and available memory and compares to parameters.
+If the CPU usage is greater than a threshold (MaxCPUUsage) for a certain length of time (Period) then send a message with the type `AlertType.PROCESS_ALERT` to the channel.

-Likewise, if Available Memory <= **MinRAMAvailable**, then a AlertType.RAM_ALERT message is send to channel.
+Likewise, if available memory less than a threshold (MinRAMAvailable) then send a message with the type `AlertType.RAM_ALERT` to the channel.

 ## Real Time Process Monitoring Service

-This is a Windows Service Project created using Visual Studio 2015 and .Net Framework 4.
-This Project is responsible to send Alert Message to **PNRTPM** channel.
+This is a Windows service project created using Visual Studio 2015 and .Net Framework 4.
+This project is responsible to send alert message to **PNRTPM** channel.

-### 1.Configuring parameters
+### Configuring parameters

 >You can use RegEdit to configure tree parameters at HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\PubnubRTPM

 **MaxCPUUsage**

-The Max CPU Usage to alert in % (Default=50)
+The max CPU usage to alert in % (default=50)

 **MinRAMAvailable**

-The min RAM available to alert in % (Default=10)
+The min RAM available to alert in % (default=10)

 **Period**

-The Period of Time to watch continue CPU usage in seconds (Default=60)
+The period of time to watch continue CPU usage in seconds (default=60)

->Edit ImagePath and configure your parameters
+>Edit `imagePath` and configure your parameters
+>
 >Example: "C:\Directory_OF_Application\PubnubRTPM.exe" 60 20 60

-### 2. OnStart Service Method
+### OnStart Service Method

-This method is in Service.cs file and is trigger when Windows starts the Service.
+This method is in the `service.cs` file and is triggered when Windows starts the service.

-We subscribe to **PNRTPM** channel and a Thread is created to monitoring the server
+We subscribe to **PNRTPM** channel and a thread is created to monitor the server while service is running.

 ``` csharp
 protected override void OnStart(string[] args)